 I’m thrilled to introduce myself as editor-in-chief of Atlas of the Future, the new international Barcelona-London venture from Oriol Soler, Cathy Runciman and Arnau Grinyó.
 Launching September, this will provide a home and hangout for all those committed to long-term thinking, and take you on a journey through the technology and advances shaping our world in every way

 Biodiversity is a hot topic at the moment, but what is it?
 Put simply, biodiversity helps regulate climate, air, soil and pretty much all of the good things we need for life.
 But a drop in global biodiversity is putting our ability to produce food at risk.
-That’s why we must save the bees.
-And the trees.
+Insects are dying off at record rates — an

 Hip Hop Caucus are using the power of hip hop culture to activate people across America and around the world to be an active part of the civic process and make change happen in their own communities.
 Hip hop, the Caucus don’t stop – not until everyone feels able to take action and have their voice